 Culture, Organisation & Sustainability Management, COSM for short, is a series of courses that aims to shed light on the why’s and how’s of sustainability in cultural organisations.
 COSM consists of three courses, each focusing on different aspects of culture and sustainability.
 The courses are connected by the central idea of exploring new and sustainable ways to develop cultural industry and creative processes.

-The registration period for COSM3 ends on the 11th of March.
 This master’s level course is aimed for people interested in questioning the answers regarding cultural organizations and cultural professionals’ role in balancing their cultural ecosystems.
 During the course you get to take part in webinars and discuss culture and sustainability with established professionals.
 The quest speakers for COSM3 are illustrated on the picture below.

 Cultural Management & 3 Dimensions of the Sustainability: Environmental, Social & Economic (COSM 3) is the 3rd course of the module on cultural management and sustainability values, engaging the expertise from research areas of sustainability.
 Its aim is to acknowledge, adapt and strengthen the role of cultural managers in supporting the general sustainability movement, impacting people’s and industries’ pro-ecological behaviours, assisting all types of attempts to make our life on Earth more sustainable, ethical, responsible or balanced – in environmental, social and economic sense.
 And, finally this part of the module is also focused on questioning the answers regarding cultural organizations and cultural professionals’ role in balancing their cultural ecosystems.